pymander/pymander.github.io/_posts/2025-07-07-writing-experience.md

 ## No Going Back

 I've been writing with Emacs for decades.
 It is my comfortable writing spot.
 I honestly cannot see myself abandoning it for another writing tool, because it works for me.
-I just used a couple of commands to check my two biggest writing repositories, and I have approximately 500,000 words written in org-mode between them.
+I just used a couple of commands to check my three biggest writing repositories, and I have approximately 630,000 words written in org-mode between them.
 That's a commitment!

 I am aware that there are a lot of people out there using Emacs for writing, so I am excited to see what others share.
 I'm very pleased with Greg Newman's choice for this second writing topic.

+**Edit:** I realized that what I was calling my second biggest writing repository was actually my third biggest.
+I updated some numbers to reflect another 130,000 words of writing I found.